ePayPolicy Announces the Release of Payables Connect - Automating Payables Reconciliation for Insurance

 Key Features

-- Automatic scanning, batching and reconciliation of open payables - no more manual hunting through stacks of paper
+- Automatic scanning, matching and reconciliation of open payables - no more manual hunting through stacks of paper

 - Pre-built integrations automatically write back into your accounting system